Lemons, Lavender, & Laundry

 Rusty hammer covered in ketchup

 I left it this way for 2 hours in order to really let the ketchup go to work.
-After two hours was up, I simply rinsed it off, using paper towels to remove the ketchup.
-If you have some tough rust, you could also try a scour pad.
+When the time was up, I simply rinsed it off, using paper towels to remove the ketchup.
+If you have some tougher rust spots, you could also try using a scour pad.

 Rinsing ketchup off rusty hammer

 Thoroughly dry.
 This is important, as water left on the item will only cause rust to reform.
-After 2 hours, this was where my hammer ended up… although much better, there was still a little rust at the top…
+After 2 hours in the “ketchup bath”, this is what my hammer looked like… although much better, there was still a little rust at the top…

 Hammer with small amount of rust after applying ketchup for 2 hours